How do you choose a cocktail attire for men?

 However, you can give yourself some style space and opt for less formal shoes such as loafers, provided that the occasion is not as haute, especially if it’s a summer wedding at the beach.
 Make sure to check this with the host, though, since you don’t want to be the worst-dressed guest there when you have the chance to show off your finest Oxfords.

 When to reach for a fragrance

 Sometimes the accessory you cannot see or show off is your greatest ally in assembling the perfect cocktail attire for the evening.
-To put it simply, you can instantly give your suit the needed edge of personalization by choosing a fragrance to go with your look.
+To put it straight, a good aftershave can give you the perfect final touch to complete your stunning look.

 Look for long-lasting fragrances that won’t wear off in an hour, but that will linger with you for the duration of the event, and that will solely depend on the quality of the ingredients used in the cologne you select.
 That’s why it pays to invest in names such as Davidoff, Azzaro, or Armani.

 Some men like the minimalist approach and they stick to a navy-blue suit for any event that calls for formalwear.
 As safe as this option may be, you have so many other options at your disposal, it would be a pity not to look for an alternative and express your personal sense of style.
 When you’re ready to ditch that monochrome comfort zone, you can start with something easy and fun to combine and low-maintenance such as pinstripes.

 Eager to try something more playful?
 Then perhaps something plaid is in order, although that will be more challenging to combine.
 When you’re about to attend a slightly less formal event, tweed-based houndstooth is a great, visually-appealing option.